 Adamczyk finished high school and entered active duty as a combat engineer.
 His career in the military spanned 20 years and included Cold War defense operations in Germany; combat operations and subsequent defense operations in Saudi Arabia, Kuwait and Iraq, including participation in Operation Desert Shield, Desert Storm and Desert Strike; and peacekeeping, bridge construction and demining operations in Bosnia-Herzegovina and Croatia.
 His impressive achievements include a Meritorious Service Medal, four Army commendation medals, four Army Achievement medals, a Valorous Unit Award and an Army Superior Unit Award.

 “I’m proud to have been part of something that was greater than just me,” he said.
 “I am very proud of the many places I have been and the things I have done, especially the defense and peacekeeping operations.”

 His career concluded with an honorable retirement from active duty in 2006.
 After several years at a desk job in Chicago, he and his wife decided to open their own greenhouse.

-"I had no background in horticulture.
-To me, a shrub was good concealment and a tree was good cover and concealment, so I figured I had better start learning about it," he said.
-"I live in Cook County but I had heard very good things about the College of DuPage's Horticulture curriculum, so I decided to use my military education benefits to attend college here."
+“I had no background in horticulture.
+To me, a shrub was good concealment and a tree was good cover and concealment, so I figured I had better start learning about it,” he said.
+“I live in Cook County but I had heard very good things about the College of DuPage’s Horticulture curriculum, so I decided to use my military education benefits to attend college at COD.”

 2014 College of DuPage